Mobile ad startup MediaBrix to triple revenue by 2018

 "When brands put a user's needs before their own, they have a receptive user who appreciates the brands – a win-win situation," Brandt said.
 "That's what we cultivate."

 It's a strategy the company hopes will allow it to generate $100 million in revenue in 2018.
-MediaBrix currently expects between $30 million and $35 million in revenue for 2016.
+MediaBrix said it is operating at a current run rate of $30-$35 million in revenue for 2016.

 Teenagers are a particular target.